USS Ashland (LSD-1): 1961–1969

 Ashland was deployed to the Mediterranean on 3 January 1968.
 She relieved Donner at Almería, Spain, on 24 January and then held landing exercises at Aranci Bay, Sardinia, and Lovo Santo, Corsica.
-She visited Gibraltar; Valencia, Spain; Marseilles, France; and Naples and La Spezia, Italy.
+She visited Gibraltar; Valencia, Spain; Marseille, France; and Naples and La Spezia, Italy.
 From 29 April to 10 May, Ashland took part in NATO Exercise Dawn Patrol which also involved French and Greek naval forces.
 She returned to Little Creek on 30 May.

 During July and August, the amphibious warship made visits to several East Coast ports and embarked American and Australian midshipmen for a training cruise.
 She spent September and October undergoing extensive repairs alongside Vulcan.
 On 12 November, Ashland weighed anchor for another Mediterranean tour.
 During the deployment, she repeated her routine of amphibious landing exercises and port visits before returning to the United States in late April 1969.

 After 2 months at Little Creek, Virginia, the Ashland embarked on its final Mediterranean Cruise, sailing in early July for Rota, Spain.
 Then, on to Sardinia for exercises and a ship's party on the beach.
 From there, the ship travelled to Cannes, France, and then on to Valletta, Malta.
 After that, the ship travelled to Timbakion, Crete.
 It received orders to return to Little Creek while in Crete, cutting short its cruise, and the ship made its way back, encountering along the way a hurricane in roughly the area soon to be called the Bermuda Triangle.
 A safe return to Little Creek ensued.

 There, it was found that the repairs she needed to continue efficient operation would be prohibitively expensive.
 Therefore, Ashland was decommissioned on 22 November 1969.
 Her name was struck from the Navy List on 25 November 1969.
 She was sold to N. W. Kennedy, Ltd., of Vancouver, British Columbia in May 1970.